NCAS-CMS/cf-python/README.md

 >
 > Scripts written for version 2.x but running under version
 > 3.x should either work as expected, or provide informative
-> error mesages on the new API usage.
+> error messages on the new API usage.
 However, it is advised
 > that the outputs of older scripts be checked when running
 > with Python 3 versions of the cf library.
 >